CEO and Responsible Officer

 Sue has worked as an NLE for the last 9 years and has carried out deployments in Leeds, Leicester, Barnsley and Wakefield.
 These deployments have included executive Headships of Schools in Special measures.
 She has a strong track record of supporting schools out of OFSTED categories and supporting schools to achieve a judgement of good.

 Sue is Head of Aspire Teaching School which has a specific focus on supporting primary schools across the Wakefield district.
 Aspire offers a wide range of leadership programmes focusing on developing the next generation of school / academy leaders.
 She is a member of the West Yorkshire Teaching School Council.

-Sue’s particular areas of expertise are in promotion of high standards across the primary phases, leadership development, developing a rich, inspirational and memorable curriculum based on local community need.
+Sue’s particular areas of expertise are in promotion of high standards across the primary phases, behaviour management and developing a rich, inspirational and memorable curriculum based on local community need.

 Sue has a strong belief that through promoting high aspirations, giving support, challenge, care and respect and creating strong teamwork, excellent teaching and learning will be achieved.

 Headteacher - Gawthorpe Community Academy